ajeetraina/react-beanstalk-docker/README.md

-# react-beanstalk-docker
-Deploy a React App to AWS Elastic Beanstalk using Docker  and Github Actions
+# Deploy a React App to AWS Elastic Beanstalk using Docker  and Github Actions